xu-ji/information-bottleneck/README.md

 # How Does Information Bottleneck Help Deep Learning?

-This repository contains code for `How Does Information Bottleneck Help Deep Learning?`.
+This repository contains code for the ICML 2023 paper: [How Does Information Bottleneck Help Deep Learning?](https://arxiv.org/abs/2305.18887)

 ## Requirements